 Assuming it’s not an issue with version 1909, the best way to avoid problems during an upgrade is to perform a clean installation of Windows 10 (refer to this guide), and then simply reinstall your apps, reconfigure your settings, and restore your files from backup.

 When the new version becomes available, instead of doing a clean installation, you can also try an in-place upgrade using the Media Creation Tool to preserve your apps, settings, and files.

 To perform an in-place upgrade, download the Media Creation Tool from Microsoft, double-click the file to launch the tool, and use the Upgrade this PC now option.
 Then select the option to keep your files and apps (if it’s not already selected), and continue with the on-screen directions.
 (Refer to this guide for more details on how to update to version 1909.)

-If you want to skip the Windows 10 19H2 update, you can defer feature updates until a later time.
+If you want to skip the Windows 10 November 2019 Update, you can defer feature updates until a later time.